 They might be at their politest best in spite of your arrogance and that’s only because it is their job.
 While we don’t give it much thought, they are the lifeline of the aviation industry.
 Yes, we are talking about air hostesses on board.

 Can you imagine a self-served flight without stewards to help with food, safety or to cater to your whims and fancies?
 You can’t.
-They do everything to make your journey pleasant and in return, all they expect is good civil behaviour.
+They do everything to make your journey pleasant and in return, all they expect is good civil behavior.